hrishikeshatole/Iincense-keyinfo-extraction-and-automated-form-filling/README.md

 ## Heads Up!

-Hey there, thanks for visitng this repo!
+Hey there, thanks for visiting this repo!
 Before you dive into this project, just a quick heads up: it's more of a fun experiment than a polished, production-ready app.
 Think of it as a sneak peek into what's possible with OCR, Flask, and Yolo!

 ## What does that mean for you?
 Well, it means the accuracy might not be 100%.